Breeders' Cup Challenge: 2015

 For 2015, eight new races were added to the series: the Gran Premio Criadores, Fleur de Lis Handicap, Sussex Stakes, Sword Dancer Invitational, Spinaway, Princess Rooney Handicap, Smile Sprint Handicap, and T. Von Zastrow Stutenpreis.
 Eighteen races in the series were telecast by NBC.

 Thirty-seven entrants in the 2015 Breeders' Cup qualified via the Challenge series with six winning their respective divisions, including American Pharoah.

 2016

 For 2016, a total of seven races were added to the Challenge series.
 Four were added in April when the initial announcement was made: the Queen of the Turf (which replaced the Queen Elizabeth Stakes), the Gran Premio Club Hipico Falabella, the Gran Premio Pamplona and the Flying Five Stakes.
-Three more races from Japan were added in June: the February Stakes, the Yasuda Kinen and the Sprinter Stakes.
+Three more races from Japan were added in June: the February Stakes, the Yasuda Kinen and the Sprinters Stakes.

 Forty-five entrants in the 2016 Breeders' Cup qualified via the Challenge series.
 Two Challenge series winners went on to win their respective division at the Breeders' Cup: Highland Reel and Classic Empire.